kicknickr/reactome-search-vis-prototype/README.md

 A copy of the paper is archived for conveniance at [./ProjectDocsAndReferenceMaterial/ResearchPaperDocs](./ProjectDocsAndReferenceMaterial/ResearchPaperDocs)

 ## Quick Start Guide
-> :warning: **Important!**: Please see section [CORS Security Issues in Browsers - A workaround](#CORS-Fix) for a common issue with opening the web app.
+> :warning: **Important!**: Please see section [CORS Security Issues in Browsers - A workaround](#CORS-Fix) for a common issue with opening a local copy of the web app.

-A prebuilt version of the app can be accessed by opening [./build/output/index.html](./build/output/index.html) in the browser.
+A prebuilt version of the app can be accessed by opening [./build/index.html](./build/index.html) in the browser.
 ### Quick Build
 Assuming Node and NPM are installed on the machine and a terminal is open to the top level directory, here are the npm commands to build the project.